Northwest Deuce Days: The Best Canadian Car Show You’ve Never Heard Of

 I always scan the local newspaper for events of any kind where I can take photos, but car shows hold a special place in my heart.
 The cars are easy to photograph because they’re not moving and they’re always clean and polished to a high shine.
 Also, the owners are usually standing nearby and are happy to show off their “babies” and talk about them to anyone who is interested.

-Join us for a nostalgic look back at the most memorable classic cars in TV history.
+Join us for a nostalgic look back at 15 vintage cars you’ll wish you could drive today.

 Look, but don’t touch!